jf647/btrfs-snap/README.md

 * prefix is the prefix, which usually corresponds to a schedule (e.g. 1m, 5m, 3h, 1d, 1w, 3mo)
 * count is the number of snapshots with the same prefix to keep
 * -r makes the snapshot readonly (requires btrfs-tools v0.20)
+* -d dir places the snapshot in dir, relative to the mountpoint
-* -b basedir places the snapshot in a like-named directory rooted in the basedir.
-Without -b, snapshots are placed in a directory called .snapshot at the top of the mountpoint
+* -b basedir places the snapshot in basedir with a directory structure that mimics the mountpoint

+Without -b or -d, snapshots are placed in a directory called .snapshot at the top of the mountpoint.

 mountpoint must be a mounted btrfs filesystem (i.e. appears in the output of "mount -t btrfs") or an unmounted btrfs subvolume (which must exit 0 when